SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted as to cover research about establishment/implementation and improving access to/coverage of social protection systems, social services and social floors.
 Social floors encompass basic health care and basic income security for certain groups (children, elderly, unemployed or unable to work) <a id="socialfloors">([International Labour Organization n.d.](#f5))</a>.
 We consider research about social services included.

-This query consists of 3 phrases.
+This query consists of 2 phrases.
 Some of the terms for services/systems work well without groups of people (phrase 1), but some need to be combined with "vulnerable people" or poverty (phrase 2).

 ##### Phrase 1

-This phrase is about access to, coverage of and establishment/implementation of floors/ protection systems/welfare systems.
-As we talk about systems/services is does not need to be combined with groups of people.

-The basic structure is *action + social protection systems*
+This phrase is about access to, coverage of and establishment of floors/protection systems/welfare systems.
+The basic structure is *action + social protection systems*.

-`welfare state` was considered but excluded as it leads mostly to papers about early welfare states and the history of those.
+As the *social protection* terms include a systemic element (systems, services) they do not need to be combined with groups of people. `welfare state` was considered but excluded as it leads mostly to papers about early welfare states and the history of those.

 ```Ceylon =
 TS=